 Health insurance: A type of insurance coverage that pays for health and medical expenses.
 Health insurance covers some or all of the costs of routine care, emergency care, and treatment for chronic illnesses.
+See Chapter 1 for more information.

 Home health care: A wide range of health care services that can be given in your home for an illness or injury.
 Examples include skilled nursing care, physical and occupational therapy, speech-language therapy, and medical social services.
+See Chapter 3 for more information.